This web site is curated by Lois Gander, Q.C., Professor Emeritus, University of Alberta.

 The board of the LRC Ltd negotiated an arrangement that led to the Faculty of Extension assuming responsibility establishing the service that came to be known variously as the Legal Resource Centre (LRC) and the Legal Studies Program (LSP).
 Lois led those programs from 1975 to 2007 when the Faculty’s activities were transferred to the LRC Ltd to carry on as an independent organization.
 Funding came chiefly from the Alberta Law Foundation but included a mix of funding from federal and provincial governments and private and public foundations.

-She resumed her involvement with the LRC in 2013, serving as the Vice President of its board.
-In the course of her work, Lois has been involved with the Public Legal Education Network of Alberta, the Public Legal Education Association of Canada, and the Legal Education Society of Alberta.
+Lois resumed her involvement with the LRC in 2013, serving as the Vice President of its board.
+In the course of her work, she has been involved with the Public Legal Education Network of Alberta, the Public Legal Education Association of Canada, and the Legal Education Society of Alberta.

-In 2008, she was awarded her Queen’s Counsel designation in recognition of her work in this field.
+In 2008, Lois was awarded her Queen’s Counsel designation in recognition of her work in this field.

 Documents of interest: Gander